World's eyes turn to sport as Russian Winter Games hit stride

 Now the Games are up and running, Putin hopes they will project Russia as a resurgent power that has finally shed the shackles of its Soviet past.

-The event, at the gleaming Fisht Stadium newly built on the shores of the Black Sea, was not without its problems, however.
+The event, at the gleaming Fisht Stadium built on the shores of the Black Sea, was not without its problems.

 One of the five Olympic rings failed to open properly, and when Russian state television noticed, footage of a successful rehearsal was used instead to conceal the glitch.

-On Saturday, Russia's Games chief Dmitry Chernyshenko was questioned about the choice of triple Olympic figure skating champion Irina Rodnina to light the flame - a huge honor in the sporting world.
+On Saturday, Russia's Games chief Dmitry Chernyshenko was questioned about the choice of triple Olympic figure skating champion Irina Rodnina to light the Olympic flame - a huge honour in the sporting world.

 GOLD RUSH